rskwan/ucb-grade-dists/README.md

 # UCB Grade Distributions

+A tool for exploration of grade distribution data obtained from Cal Answers.

 ## Requirements

 Python 2.7.x, Postgres, and the packages in `requirements.txt`.
-Install the Python dependencies with `pip install -r requirements.txt`.

 ## Setup

+### Local Development

+* Create a virtualenv and install the Python dependencies with `pip install -r requirements.txt`.
 * In Postgres, create a database for this.
 For example, if you wanted to call it `ucbgradedists`, run `CREATE DATABASE ucbgradedists`.
 * Set these environment variables:
   * `DJANGO_SECRET_KEY`: a secret key (usually a randomly generated string)